WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 A ball check valve is a one-way valve that uses a movable ball to allow forward flow and automatically block reverse flow in pipelines.
 The ball lifts off the seat when upstream pressure exceeds downstream pressure and returns to the seat to seal when flow stops or reverses.

 Ball check valves are widely used in sewage pump stations, stormwater lines, and applications with viscous or debris-laden fluids.
-Because the ball rolls and changes seating position, this design offers self-cleaning behavior and typically requires low maintenance.[1][5]
+Because the ball rolls and changes seating position, this design offers some self-cleaning behavior and typically requires low maintenance.[1][5]

 What Is A Backwater Valve